 QBE Malaysia made substantial investments in building, developing and retaining the best individuals by implementing initiatives covering leadership, managerial, technical, and talent programmes that embody QBE's commitment to the Employee Value Proposition and Customer Value Proposition.
-In 2016, the main initiatives included a Leadership Academy, Managers Essential Programme, Underwriting Academy, Sales@QBE, and Six-Sigma.
+In 2017, the main initiatives included a CEO Club, Underwriting Academy, and design thinking workshop.